Belgian Railways Class 11

-The class was allocated to Schaarbeek depot.

 On 11 August 1999, locomotive 1187 became the first of its class to work on anything other than the Benelux service that they were designed and purchased for.
-1187 made a voyage from Brussels Midi to Arlon, near Luxembourg, and return for a rather strange reason.
+It operated from Brussels Midi to Arlon, near Luxembourg, and return for a rather strange reason.
 SNCB wanted to run a special train that day because of a total solar eclipse.
 The eclipse would be much more noticeable in the southeast of Belgium than around Brussels or anywhere else in the country.
 1187 must have been the only newer loco available at Schaarbeek depot that morning or perhaps it just happened to be the only one that was parked where it wasn't necessary to move other locomotives or coaches for it to leave the depot.
 Either way, this should not have happened as there was an agreement between SNCB and NS that these 12 locomotives and their coaches were only to be used on the Benelux service.

+All had been withdrawn by 2013.